 This easy homemade almond milk recipe is vegetarian, vegan, and gluten-free, and it's also a completely raw food recipe, a real raw vegan treat.
 Use the almond milk in smoothies or shakes, soups, and other raw food dishes.
 Or try it in homemade almond milk lattes or splashed over your favorite granola.
 You can also use it to make dairy-free pudding and homemade sandwich bread.

 - 3 cups water (plus more for soaking)

 - Optional: 2 dates

-- Soak the almonds in water overnight or for at least 6 hours.
+Soak the almonds in enough water to cover by 2 inches, for at least 6 hours or overnight.

-- Drain the water from the almonds and discard.
-Blend the 3 cups of water, almonds, and dates until well blended and almost smooth.
+Drain the water from the almonds and discard.
+Blend the 3 cups of water, almonds, and dates and vanilla if using, until well blended and almost smooth.

 Store leftovers in a sealed container in the refrigerator.
 Homemade raw almond milk will keep well in the refrigerator for three or four days.